Central Texas Trees

 How to plant: Dig a hole where you want the tree, making sure that you have met the light requirements of your particular tree.
-Try to keep in mind that that little twig you are planting will get really big and allow plenty of room for it as it grows.
+Try to keep in mind that the little twig you are planting will get really big, so allow plenty of room for it as it grows.
 Don't plant a tree where it will shade your vegetable garden or fall over and crush your roof during a storm.
 Keep your neighbors in mind when you plant near their property borders.

 Now, back to that hole you dug.
 Fill the hole with a bucket of water and go away.
 Come back in an hour and see if the water is gone, or almost gone.
 If it is gone you may proceed.
 If not, come back in two hours and see if it has drained away.
 If it has not, you may have to plant your tree in another location or in a raised bed.
 Trees need adequate drainage.
-Consult a gardening about other more complicated ways to provide drainage, if you must have it in that location.
+Consult a Master Gardener or tree expert about other, more complicated ways to provide drainage, if you must have it in that location.

 Once you are ready to plant, make sure that the edges of the hole are not slick.
 Break them up with your shovel.
 You don't want to form a pot made from your hole that will fill with water and drown your plant.
 Once you are ready to plant, take the tree out of its nursery pot or unwrap it and set the roots in a big bucket of water.
 Leave the tree there until it is saturated.

 Now set your tree in the hole and add a little native soil if needed to bring it level so that the root flair is sitting just above the surface of the soil.
 Do not use amended soil!
-Fill the hole only with soil that came from the hole itself.
+Fill the hole only with soil you dug out of the hole.
 This will prevent the hole from becoming a water pot when it rains.
 If you are planting something like Azaleas, and we hope you aren't, then you must dig up a big bed that is many feet wider than your trees or shrubs and then plant in that bed.
-Then it is alright to amend the soil.
+Then it is all right to amend the soil.

 After you have filled the soil in, water the tree.
 This will settle the soil and you may find that you will need to add a little more soil on top.
 Whatever you do, don't step on the soil with your foot to tamp it down!!!!
 You will probably not need to brace the tree with stakes and wires, this weakens trees and creates problems later on.
-Never wrap the trunk with paper; that is just shear stupidity.
-Never paint the tree after trimming, it doesn't help.
+Never wrap the trunk with paper; that is just sheer ignorance.
+Don't paint the tree after trimming; it doesn't help.

-For serious problems on big trees like oaks, you will need to consult an arborist; these are complicated and require the advise of an expert trained in this field--this is not someone passing by your house that trims trees on the side.
-Big trees can be very dangerous to yourself and your property if trimming is handled by a novice.
+For serious problems on big trees like oaks, you will need to consult an arborist; these are complicated and require the advice of an expert trained in this field--not someone passing by your house who trims trees on the side.
+Big trees can be very dangerous for yourself and your property if trimming is handled by a novice.